The Kipeni Safe House

 However, this war and its effects will last for some years as the Ukrainian people slowly take back their land.
 Even when that job is done, there will be a monumental rebuilding effort.
 The sad reality is that many mothers and children will have lost their husband and father in the conflict.
 It will be several years before many will be able to return to their homes, if they are still standing.

-Of course, there is the immediate challenge of a warm place to stay and to feed these people who have lost so much, where so much work is understandably focused right now, but there is more that can be done.
-Wouldn’t it be so much better if we could provide them with somewhere to call home, rather than just a shelter?
-Somewhere to live and grow and bring up their children, rather than simply to exist and wait for who knows how long?
+The immediate challenge of a warm place to stay and to feed these people who have lost so much, was understandably the immediate focus.
+Our aim was to provide them with somewhere to call home, rather than just a shelter.
+Somewhere to live and grow and bring up their children, rather than simply to exist and wait for who knows how long.

-The Kipeni Safe House has been built for Ukrainian refugees, for the longer term - covering the gap between the immediate emergency aid and the years that will follow for many.
+The Kipeni Safe House was built for Ukrainian refugees, for the longer term - covering the gap between the immediate emergency aid and the years that will follow for many.
+However, by the time construction of the house was finished, the refugees in Latvia had found their homes here and there was no demand for our house.
+We remain on the list of the Immigration Agency for those in need.

-This will be far more than simply temporary rooms for them.
-This is a safe house, with other similar families, outside space, and our open-ended invitation for these families to stay for as long as they need.
-Even if the war finishes in the next two years (we can only hope), it will likely take much longer before the country and infrastructure is back to some normality and families will feel safe to return to their more normal lives.
-We will not ask them to leave.
-Some may choose to settle here permanently, and our commitment is to support that.
+Happily the Ukrainian army and people have shown an amazing resilience and have not only held the line - they are gradually winning this war.
+But even if the war finishes in the next two years (we can only hope), it will likely take much longer before the country and infrastructure is back to some normality and families will feel safe to return to their more normal lives.

 The history of the Safe House